Introducing data virtualization with PolyBase

-PolyBase enables your SQL Server instance to query data with T-SQL directly from SQL Server, Oracle, Teradata, MongoDB, Hadoop clusters, Cosmos DB without separately installing client connection software.
+PolyBase enables your SQL Server instance to query data with T-SQL directly from SQL Server, Oracle, Teradata, MongoDB, Hadoop clusters, Cosmos DB, and S3-compatible object storage without separately installing client connection software.
 You can also use the generic ODBC connector to connect to additional providers using third-party ODBC drivers.
 PolyBase allows T-SQL queries to join the data from external sources to relational tables in an instance of SQL Server.

 A key use case for data virtualization with the PolyBase feature is to allow the data to stay in its original location and format.
 You can virtualize the external data through the SQL Server instance, so that it can be queried in place like any other table in SQL Server.
 This process minimizes the need for ETL processes for data movement.
 This data virtualization scenario is possible with the use of PolyBase connectors.

 PolyBase provides these same functionalities for the following SQL products from Microsoft:

 - SQL Server 2016 (13.x) and later versions (Windows)

 - SQL Server 2019 (15.x) and later versions (Windows and Linux)

 - SQL Server Analytics Platform System (PDW) (PDW), hosted in the Analytics Platform System (APS)

 - Azure Synapse Analytics

 Data virtualization using PolyBase feature is available in preview for Azure SQL Managed Instance, scoped to querying external data stored in files in Azure Data Lake Storage (ADLS) Gen2 and Azure Blob Storage.
 Visit Data virtualization with Azure SQL Managed Instance to learn more.